 - Indicates we are allowed to connect to the server.
 This shows the server allows connections from most domains and IP addresses (since it allowed CheckTLS to connect).

 - Indicates that most domains and IP addresses can talk to this server (since it allowed CheckTLS to "say hello" with the SMTP HELO/EHLO command).

 - Indicates that the server says it can do TLS.

 - Indicates that the server's SSL Certificate is good.
 Currently this means the cert's: hostname matches the server, encryption is good, authorization chain is valid, and it's not self signed.
 Note: this is a very stringent test, and most senders will still send even if these requirements are not met.

 - Indicates that the server does, in fact, do TLS.
 This shows that we were able to turn on encryption for everything going to and from the server.

 - Indicates that the server will let most domains and IP addresses send mail to this server (since it let CheckTLS start an email from the @checktls.com domain).

 - Indicates that the server will accept mail for the tested email address.
 This means the address is probably valid.
 This is only reported if you entered an email address rather than just a domain.

 - Indicates that we were able to start an email to the tested address.
-This is only reported if you selected Send Email in the FULL Version.
+This is only reported if you selected Send Email under More Options.

 - Indicates that we were able to finish the email to the tested address.
 This means the email was sent, although it still could get caught in a SPAM filter.
-This is only reported if you selected Send Email in the FULL Version.
+This is only reported if you selected Send Email under More Options.